 What is reverse logistics in home improvement retail?

-Reverse logistics in home improvement retail refers to the movement and recovery of returned, damaged or excess goods after they leave the standard distribution network.
+Reverse logistics in home improvement retail refers to the movement and recovery of returned, damaged or excess goods after they leave the forward distribution network.
 It focuses on preserving value from products that cannot be sold as new.

 Why is reverse logistics important?